m-rbt01/calculator/solution-plan.md

         CALL display and PASS output container and first operand

     ENDIF
-    IF first operand IS NOT empty AND IS NOT infinity AND operator node is IS NOT equals THEN SET result to empty string
+    IF first operand IS finite AND operator node is IS NOT equals THEN SET result to empty string
         CALL set operator and PASS node id and text content ENDIF